 - Not everyone even likes having a group of buddies.
 Some prefer a bunch of one-on-one friendships.

 - Not everyone likes being responsible for making decisions, like what the group will do on the weekend.
-They're happier to arrange the odd hang out, or give feedback to another member's suggestion, but not be involved with the planning every week.
+They're happier to arrange the odd hang out, or give feedback on another member's suggestion, but not be involved with the planning every week.

 - Not everyone is comfortable with being admired and looked up to.
 They prefer to fly under the radar, not be in the spotlight.
-They get a bit uneasy when someone makes a joke, then looks to them to see if they've laughed.
-They don't want to feel like their friends' self-esteem hinges on their reactions.
+They get a bit uneasy when someone makes a joke, then looks to them expectantly to see if they've laughed.
+They don't want to feel like their friends' self-esteem hinges on their approval.